Sebastian Manson

-Sebastian Manson (born 7 February 2008) is a racing driver from New Zealand who competes in the 2025 USF Pro 2000 Championship with TJ Speed Motorsports.
-He previously competed in the 2024 Formula Regional Japanese Championship.
+Sebastian Manson (born 7 February 2008) is a racing driver from New Zealand who is set to compete in the USF Pro 2000 Championship with Turn 3 Motorsport.

+Manson previously competed in the 2024 Formula Regional Japanese Championship.

 Career

 Karting

 Manson has had a decorated karting career in his country, with two major titles coming in 2020 and 2022.
 He competed in karting in 2022 and 2023, whilst also competing in Formula Ford.

 Formula Ford

 2022

 Manson debuted in Formula Ford in 2022, at the age of fourteen.
 His best championship results were finishing fourth in both the North Island Series and the Manfeild Winter Series.
 In the latter series, he managed three wins from six races, as well as four podiums.

 2023

 In 2023, Manson had a campaign that largely resembled his 2022, once again with two fourth-placed finishes in the New Zealand Championship and also in the Manfeild Winter Series.